KevinNafziger/pizza_chef1/README.md

 ```sh
   yarn install
 ```
 * Setup your database.yml file in config/database.yml for test, development and production.
 The demo uses PostGreSQL as the database and the 'pg' gem is included in the Gemfile.
-However, the configuration can be adapted for the user's preferred relational database supported by Rails.
+However, the configuration can be adapted the the user's preferred relational database supported by Rails.

 * Once you have the databases created, run the migrations:
 ```sh